nelvadas/ai-demos-lab/03-StructuredOutputs/README.md

 ## Introduction

+Structured Outputs is a feature that ensures the model will always generate responses that adhere to your supplied JSON Schema.
-This structured output takes a prompt  a countries and find and return a json structure representing the country matching the user input.
+This example takes a prompt about countries and returns a JSON structure representing the country that matches the user's input.